ruby-rdf/rdf-isomorphic/README.md

 ## Algorithm

-More discussion on the algorithm used will be in a forthcoming blog post, but it is very, very similar to the one described by Jeremy Carroll in
+More discussion on the algorithm used will be in a forthcoming blog post, but it is very similar to the one described by Jeremy Carroll in
 <http://www.hpl.hp.com/techreports/2001/HPL-2001-293.pdf>.

 Generally speaking, the Carroll algorithm is a very good fit for RDF graphs.
 It